froggleston/freqtrade-buyreasons/README.md

 ## Usage

-You need to backtest with the --export options enabled in freqtrade so that this script has the right data to work with:
+Copy the buy_reasons.py script into your freqtrade/scripts folder.
+You then need to backtest with the --export options enabled in freqtrade so that this script has the right data to work with:

 `freqtrade backtesting -c <config.json> --timeframe 5m --strategy <strategy_name> --timerange=<timerange> --export=trades --export-filename=user_data/backtest_results/<name>-<timerange>`